thegorgeouslang/logit_goroutines/README.md

 ### Better use
 ### Calling from a setup container and using [godotenv] to retrieve .env file values for path and extension:
 By calling if from a container you can have fixed customized settings as well as use other dependencies such as [godotenv] for a main configuration file.
-(For this example it's necessary to create a logs/ folder inside your GOPATH folder)
 #### .env
 ```
 logfile_path = "logs/"